Skip to Content

 If you like novelty attractions, you need to stop at the World’s Largest Entertainment McDonald’s (6875 Sand Lake Road), even if it’s just to say you were there.
 Of course, the fast food restaurant sells burgers and fries, so you can have a meal.
 But after, it’s time to play.

-We went a ton of years ago, and I remember rushing through our meals to get to the game room (so pack your quarters if you’re a gamer).
+We went a ton of years ago, and I remember rushing through our meals to get to the arcade games (so pack your quarters if you’re a gamer).
 There was also a huge PlayPlace, and that is a lot of fun for younger kids.
 And it’s sort of a novelty in itself because not too many McDonald’s have a PlayPlace anymore.

 You can even see this McDonald’s from the highway.